-In light of Biden’s new position as president, I think it’s about time to introduce or re-introduce you all to the “sole organ doctrine” and the related Curtiss-Wright (1936) Supreme Court case.
+In light of the recent comments by our current President regarding Ukraine and Russia, I think it’s about time to introduce or re-introduce you all to the “sole organ doctrine” and the related Curtiss-Wright (1936) Supreme Court case.

 The “sole organ” doctrine and the Curtiss-Wright (1936) case fundamentally altered and expanded the power of the executive and has since established an entirely new form of executive power as it relates to the Constitution and the other branches of government.

 I rely exclusively on the Constitution when assessing the government and government action.
 Trump and Biden’s actions as president fall largely within the confines of judicial precedent (NOT the Constitution) and are no different than the actions of many of their predecessors.
 So, read this less as a critique of specific presidents, and more as a critique of the way the Curtiss-Wright case forever transformed executive power in 1936.

 Also, please appreciate the fact that there is a lot to unpack here; but once you understand these obscure topics, your outlook on executive power and potential power will be permanently altered.
 So, hunker down, grab yourself a coffee or cup of tea, and don’t be surprised if you need to read this post through a few times to understand—and you NEED to understand.